 The history of the sea has repeatedly had this kind of asymmetrical national relationship: most of the countries that are close to maritime accesses that have strategic significance are small and weak, while the ones that control maritime strategic accesses are sea powers.
 Small and weak countries become the allies and forward fronts of sea powers and are used by them to control thoroughfares, contend for hegemony over the sea, and thus control the world, thereby becoming important nodes in the key chokehold routes in the various oceans of the world.
+This page intentionally left blank.

-THE GEOPOLITICAL DOCTRINE OF MARITIME STRATEGIC ACCESSES AND ITS IMPACT...147
+CHAPTER 4 THE GEOPOLITICAL DOCTRINE OF MARITIME STRATEGIC ACCESSES AND ITS IMPACT...147